UCSC-REAL/DS2/README.md

 ---

 ### 🧩 Step 3.
 Data selection
-Given the existing score curation reports, one can directly generate the high-quality subset by
+Given the generated score curation reports, one can directly generate the high-quality subset by
 ```
 python subset_generation.py
 ```